crs4/workflow-testing-ro-crate/docs/0.1-DRAFT/index.md

 ### Test definition

 A _Test definition_ is a file that describes how to run a [test suite](#test-suite).
-Each test definition is represented by a data entity whose type MUST include `TestDefinition` and  `File`.
+In the RO-Crate metadata, it is represented by a [data entity](https://www.researchobject.org/ro-crate/specification/1.1/data-entities) whose type MUST include `TestDefinition` and  `File`.
 A test definition MUST refer to the [test engine](#test-engine) it is written for via `conformsTo` and to the engine's version via `engineVersion`:

 ```json
 {